Germany warns over incendiary devices in freight: report – DW – 08/30/2024

 The parcel is said to have set fire to an entire freight container, which also contained other parcels, but the fire was extinguished quickly.

-Responding to a request, courier firm DHL told DPA that it was treating the alert seriously:
+Responding to a request, logistics giant DHL said it was aware of two such incidents within its network, adding that it was treating the alert seriously:

 "In response to the ongoing investigations by authorities in several countries, DHL Express has taken measures in all European countries to protect its network, its employees and facilities as well as its customers' shipments.
 We are aware of two recent incidents involving shipments in our network."